 Fisherman’s Post Newspaper, the free publication that covers all the saltwater fishing action along the Carolina coast, will be putting on two schools in its twelth year of hosting these “Hands On” Saltwater Fishing Schools.

-The first “hands on” school will be in Wilmington, it is a full day school, and the date is Saturday, February 9, 2019, at a new location–downtown at Cape Fear Community College’s Union Station Building (5th floor) in Downtown Wilmington from 7:30 am-5:00 pm.
+The first “hands on” school will be in Wilmington, it is a full day school, and the date is Saturday, February 8, 2020, at Cape Fear Community College’s Union Station Building (5th floor) in Downtown Wilmington from 7:30 am-5:00 pm.
 Register online.